 Portobello Institute highly values building the skill set of learners to self-reflect throughout their learning journey as a support to personal and professional development.
-The output of the reflective and reflexive process is captured through diaries, projects, essays, assignments and presentations.
+The output of the reflective and reflexive process is captured through diaries, projects, essays, assignments, and presentations.

-5.2.1.5 E-Learning/Blended Learning
+5.2.1.5 eLearning/Blended Learning

+QA409 Portobello Institute Blended learning policy.
 Portobello institute offer some programmes through blended learning.
-The learning materials and resources are supported through our inhouse developed E-Portobello and Web learn.
-Students can also submit their work through Turnitin at formative and summative submission and final marking stages.
-Plug ins such as Big Blue Button are integrated to support learners who cannot make classroom sessions.
-This resource allows sessions to be live streamed, recorded and embedded within weekly session plans on E-Portobello to be viewed by learners at a later stage.
+The learning materials and resources are supported through our inhouse developed system, ePortobello.
+Learners can also submit their work through Turnitin at formative and summative submission and final marking stages.
+Microsoft Teams is fully integrated to support learners who cannot make classroom sessions.
+This resource allows sessions to be live streamed, recorded and embedded within weekly session plans on ePortobello to be viewed by learners at a later stage.
 Webinars and individual face to face sessions can be facilitated.
+Further details can be found within the policy document.